bbkane/bbkane.github.io/_posts/2016-12-18-Vim-Color-Schemes.md

   [documentation](https://github.com/morhetz/gruvbox/wiki/Terminal-specific)
 - Sometimes (on Windows/Mac, but oddly not on my Linux) `termguicolors` should be set.
 See `:help termguicolors` for more information
-- Your background can be light or dark and many colorschemes with adjust.
-I universally prefer a dark background so I always `set background=dark`.
+- Your background can be light or dark and many colorschemes will adjust.
+I universally prefer a dark terminal so I always `set background=dark` to inform Vim about my dark background.

 Because I work on several servers/VMs that don't have NeoVim or [vim-plug](https://github.com/junegunn/vim-plug) installed, or all the features